 Winter driving can be hazardous and scary, especially in areas that get a lot of snow and ice.
 Additional preparations can help make a trip safer, or help motorists deal with an emergency.
 If you think you may be heading into snow or bad winter weather remember the three P’s of Safe Winter Driving – PREPARE for the trip; PROTECT yourself; and PREVENT crashes.

 PREPARE FOR THE TRIP!

-Keep your eyes open for pedestrians in the road.
+- Keep your eyes open for pedestrians on the road.

-Following these simple tips can help you keep yourself and fellow traveling companions safer this winter.
+Following these simple tips can help you keep yourself and your fellow traveling companions safer this winter.

 Interested in connecting with DAHL?
 Click here to contact us!